Skip to content

 • people who enjoy electronics and firmware projects

-• anyone who wants a more premium and tactile smart home interface
+• builders who want a more tactile smart home interface

 Project structure